 Canvas serves as OSU's online employee training system.
 Log in to Canvas using your ONID username and password.
 Select the link to the Extension Civil Rights Training.
 If you are not able to access this training, please contact Extension Administration at 541-737-1346 or 541-737-8406.

 Collecting Information Related to Gender, Race & Ethnicity

 Occasionally, people ask us about the information related to gender, race, and ethnicity that we collect on forms.
 Some people wonder if it is required that they disclose such information.
 Others ask how it will be used.

-To assist us in answering these questions, the OSU Office of Equity and Inclusion has developed the following statement that includes answers to these questions.
+To assist us in answering these questions, the OSU Office of Equal Opportunity and Access has developed the following statement that includes answers to these questions.
 You may use this statement to answer questions on this subject or put it directly into forms.

 "Oregon State University is committed to diversity and to ensuring equal opportunity for those wishing to benefit from our programs and services.
 We invite you to voluntarily disclose your gender, race, and ethnicity to help us monitor the effectiveness of our civil rights and affirmative action efforts.
 Neither the information provided, nor the decision not to provide it, will be used to determine eligibility for Extension programs and services or the benefits available through participation."

 A representative from the OSU Extension Service Administration conducts the internal Civil Rights reviews.
 The purpose of the internal civil rights review is to ensure that all reasonable effort is being made to deliver and provide equal access and opportunity to Extension programs and services.